chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 4. Syllabus/0.
 Course Introduction.ipynb
   - Contains how I run the course.
 This course is a 15 weeks course, each week having two labs of 3 hours each.
 Each lab always end with the assessment and solution.

+5. I have put many folder titled "further-study" or "exercise".
+These resources are especially aimed for those who have completed the basic materials of the course, and would like to further improve your knowledge.
+The only reason I could not teach is due to time constraint of the course.

 I would also like to give credits to several githubs that I have revised to create this:

 - https://github.com/SethHWeidman/DLFS_code